kahinimehta/SocialRecognitionTask/script.md

 ### Instructions - Task Overview
 **Display says:**
 "Task Overview:
-Remember which images belong in each collection.
+Remember which photos belong in each collection.

 Rate each image: OLD (belongs) or NEW (doesn't belong).
 Click on the slider, then SUBMIT."

+**Display shows:** CONTINUE button.

 **What to say:**
 "Read these instructions carefully.
 You'll need to remember which photos belong in each collection.
-These will be more complex images -- like animals, objects, etc. Use the slider to rate each image - OLD means it belongs, NEW means it doesn't.
+These will be more complex images—like animals, objects, etc. Use the slider to rate each image—OLD means it belongs, NEW means it doesn't.
 Click on the slider line to set your rating, then click SUBMIT."

 ---

 ### Instructions - Working with Amy
 **Display says:**
 "Working with Amy:
-Amy will also rate each image.
+Amy will also rate each photo.
 You can STAY with your answer or SWITCH to hers.

 You can switch even if you both agree, to match her confidence level."

+**Display shows:** CONTINUE button.

 **What to say:**
 "Amy will rate each image too.
 After you both rate, you can STAY with your answer or SWITCH to Amy's answer.
 You can switch even if you both agree, to match her confidence level."